sesam-io/python-datasource-template/README.rst

   [14/Mar/2019:10:32:40] ENGINE Serving on http://0.0.0.0:5000
   [14/Mar/2019:10:32:40] ENGINE Bus STARTED

-The service listens on port 5000.
+The service listens on port 5000 by default, but you can override the port by passing in the PORT environment variable.
 JSON entities can be retrieved from 'http://localhost:5000/entities'.

 ::